Vesiix/grephy/README.md

 Output:
 ```
 hello

+**Note: This will return the same command line output, while also popping up PDFs of the NFA and DFA
 ```

-**Note: This will returnt he same command line output, while also popping up PDFs of the NFA and DFA